-Table 3-4 Internet Connection with ENET ENCAP
+Table 6 Internet Connection with ENET ENCAP

 LABEL DESCRIPTION IP Address A static IP address is a fixed IP that your ISP gives you.
 A dynamic IP address is not fixed; the ISP assigns you a different one each time you connect to the Internet.
-The Single User Account feature can be used with either a dynamic or static IP address.
 Select Obtain an IP Address Automatically if you have a dynamic IP address; otherwise select Static IP Address and type your ISP assigned IP address in the IP Address text box below.
 Subnet Mask Enter a subnet mask in dotted decimal notation.
-Refer to the IP Subnetting appendix to calculate a subnet mask If you are implementing subnetting.
-You must specify a gateway IP address (supplied by your ISP) when you use ENET ENCAP in the Encapsulation field in the previous screen.

-LABEL DESCRIPTION Network Address Translation Select None , SUA Only or Full Feature from the drop-sown list box.
+Refer to Appendix C IP Subnetting to calculate a subnet mask If you are implementing subnetting.
+ENET ENCAP Gateway You must specify a gateway IP address (supplied by your ISP) when you use ENET ENCAP in the Encapsulation field in the previous screen.
+Network Address Translation Select None , SUA Only or Full Feature from the drop-sown list box.
 Refer to the NAT chapter for more details.
 Back Click Back to go back to the first wizard screen.
 Next Click Next to continue to the next wizard screen.